yuanz03/tp/docs/DeveloperGuide.md

 - Validate that specified position exists before creating the player if position argument is provided
 - Streamline the player onboarding process by reducing the number of commands needed

+### 9. Enhanced Filter Command Success Message

+**Current Limitation**: After the filter command executes successfully, it will only provide a success message that notifies the user with the number of players matching the provided criteria, without actually stating the filtering criteria used.

+**Planned Enhancement**: Implement customised success messages for the filter command:
+- Provide specific success messages indicating the combination of filtering criteria used as well as their respective parameters.

+Example filter command success message after enhancement: "Found 3 player(s) matching the criteria team: "Chelsea", injury: "Leg Broken" and position: "RW"."

+This will ensure that users are clear on what filtering criteria they used to result in the current players being displayed.

 --------------------------------------------------------------------------------------------------------------------

 ## **Appendix: Requirements**